Key Takeaways

 Emotional and Psychological Support

 The impact of a tornado can be emotionally devastating.
 Feelings of trauma and loss are normal, and seeking emotional support is a sign of strength, not weakness.
-Consider:
+Consider:- Giving yourself time to adjust and grieve any losses.

 - Reaching out for support from friends, family, or professional counselors.